Yusuf Gowon: Rise in the ranks

 Despite this incident, Gowon remained one of Amin's most trusted followers.
 The general would spy for the President on other officers, while trying to remove his own rivals.
 His military rivals referred to him as "snake" as a commentary on his apparent deft political abilities which facilitated his rise in the ranks.
 His political skills did not endear him to his subordinates who held little respect for him.
 They regarded Gowon as an "uneducated rube", and promoted far above his station.
 He was even derogatorily nicknamed "the tractor driver" by soldiers due to his past as a farmer.
 Some officers also disliked Gowon due to his tendency to circumvent them and deal with the lower ranks directly.
 In contrast, he was popular among the people of his birthplace, Ladonga, because he paid school tuition for local children, and built a primary school and a medical clinic.

-In early 1978, Adrisi was almost killed in a car accident that was suspected to be actually an assassination attempt.
+In early 1978, Adrisi was almost killed in a car accident that was suspected by some to be an assassination attempt.
 Amin consequently purged several of Adrisi's followers from the government, including Uganda Army Chief of Staff Isaac Lumago.
 Gowon was made acting Army Chief of Staff, and promoted to major general on 8 May 1978.
 He was formally appointed as Lumago's successor in June.
 By this point, the repeated purges had reduced Amin's inner circle to a small number of officers.
 Gowon's appointment was mostly owed to the fact that he was regarded as loyal to Amin, and lacked a power base in the military to threaten the President.
 After becoming chief of staff, one reporter described him as the "second-most powerful man in the country".

 As chief of staff, Gowon was tasked by Amin to carry out another purge in the Uganda Army's upper ranks.
 He disempowered the heads of two intelligence services, and also moved against his long-time rival General Moses Ali.
 Ali was removed from his posts in April 1978, and almost killed by hitmen when he went into self-imposed exile in his home town in West Nile.
 He consequently blamed Gowon for these events.
 Although Gowon had thus risen to one of Amin's closest allies and proven to be competent in politics, he was not qualified as head of the military, and lacked training in basic strategy.
 In September 1978 Amin, in response to international criticisms of his regime, announced the creation of a human rights committee "charged with the duty of explaining Uganda's position abroad".
 Gowon was made a member of the body, though subsequent events prevented it from performing any work.